Avoiding Burnout During Your Hustle Season

 Schedule Breaks

 Make sure you take time to relax and not think of the many responsibilities that you have on your plate.
-Your breaks can become the motivation needed to help you keep pushing towards your goal.
+Your breaks can become the motivation needed to help you keep pushing toward your goal.
 It may be beneficial to regularly fit in something small and manageable and plan a more lengthy break every month or quarter.
-Set alarms, create calendar reminders, or whatever is needed to remind yourself and ensure your commitment to taking care of yourself by getting much-needed breaks.
+Set alarms, create calendar reminders, or whatever is needed to remind yourself, and ensure your commitment to taking care of yourself by getting much-needed breaks.

 Give Yourself Deadlines